 It’s a very simple game, but once the speed ramps up and there are dozens of multi-hit enemies coming at you, all you have time to do is attack and hope you don’t miss a click.
 A good round can give an amazing sense of flow and you start to feel like Neo fighting a swarm of Agent Smiths, and it turns OFDP2 into quite a stress buster, one of the simplest anger-relieving games.

 Relax, it’s the end

-This, as usual, doesn’t, by any measure exhaust the list of stress relief games you could use to let off some steam, since in the end everyone has their own favourites, including, somehow, Dark Souls, if several reddit threads are to be believed.
+This, as usual, doesn’t, by any measure exhaust the list of stress relief games you could use to let off some steam, since in the end, everyone has their own favourites, including, somehow, Dark Souls, if various Reddit threads are to be believed.